-The consolidated financial statements include the Company's accounts and the accounts of Kodiak Sciences Financing Corporation and Kodiak Sciences China, the Company's direct wholly owned subsidiaries, incorporated in the United States and Cayman Islands, respectively, and Kodiak Sciences GmbH, the Company's indirect wholly owned subsidiary, incorporated in Switzerland.
+The consolidated financial statements include the Company's accounts and the accounts of Kodiak Sciences Financing Corporation and Kodiak Sciences China, the Company's direct wholly owned subsidiaries, incorporated in the United States and Cayman Islands, respectively, and Kodiak Sciences GmbH and Kodiak Sciences Valais GmbH, the Company's indirect wholly owned subsidiaries, both incorporated in Switzerland.
 All intercompany accounts and transactions have been eliminated.
 The functional and reporting currency of the Company and its subsidiaries is the U.S. dollar.
-The aggregate foreign currency transaction loss included in determining net loss was less than \$0.1 million, \$0.3 million and less than \$0.1 million for the years ended December 31, 2019, 2018 and 2017, respectively.
+The aggregate foreign currency transaction loss included in determining net loss was \$0.3 million, less than \$0.1 million and \$0.3 million for the years ended December 31, 2020, 2019 and 2018, respectively.